 2020: COVID-19 changed, well, everything and we suddenly found ourselves discouraging people from travelling through the small towns in eastern Oregon.

-2021: Hikers were eager to hit the trail after the tumultuous 2020 happenings and multiple folks finished the entire route.
+2021: Hikers were eager to hit the trail after the tumultuous 2020 happenings and 10 hikers finished the entire route.